-Welcome to a detailed explanation of the best Cancun activities, all from firsthand experience.
+Welcome to a detailed review of the best Cancun activities, all from firsthand experience.

 If you like underground adventure and

-natural beauty, Xplor is one of the best Cancun activities.
+natural beauty, Xplor is one of the best Cancun activities for the entire family.
 Xplor

 is located off of highway 307 about 60 km (37 miles) south of Cancun